Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 The rules for manifester level for weapons (called caster level), additional damage dice, ranged weapons and ammunition, ammunition and breakage, hardness and hit points, critical hits, and weapons for unusually sized creatures for psionic weapons are the same as for magic weapons.
 Psionic weapons do not have the chance to generate light (though some may be mentally audible; see below).

+### Mentally Audible
-**Mentally Audible:** Fully 30% of psionic weapons telepathically mutter, croon, recite battle poems, scream, or produce other mental "noises" when first drawn, at first blood, or when they slay a significant enemy.
+Fully 30% of psionic weapons telepathically mutter, croon, recite battle poems, scream, or produce other mental "noises" when first drawn, at first blood, or when they slay a significant enemy.
 Such a weapon cannot be concealed from creatures within 15 feet when it is drawn, nor can its mental "soundtrack" be curbed.

+### Activation
-**Activation:** Usually a character benefits from a psionic weapon in the same way a character benefits from a mundane weapon---by attacking with it.
+Usually a character benefits from a psionic weapon in the same way a character benefits from a mundane weapon---by attacking with it.
 If a weapon has a special ability that the user needs to activate, then the user usually needs to project a command thought (a standard action).

 |                                                                                                                                                                                                                                                                         |         |         |                     |                     |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|---------|---------------------|---------------------|